ipfabric/docs/docs/IP_Fabric_API/serial_numbers.md

-- renamed the previous `Serial Number` column in the **Device Inventory** table (in **Inventory --> Devices**) to `Unique serial number` (including virtualization unique identifier such as context, vsys, VDC etc.)
+- renamed the previous `Serial Number` column in the **Device Inventory** table (in **Inventory --> Devices**) to `Unique serial number` (including virtualization unique identifier such as context, VSYS, VDC etc.)
 - introduced a new `Serial Number` column (containing real serial numbers as reported by devices themselves)